 Cost-containment measures are widely practiced in South Korea.
 For example, when pricing a new drug, South Korean authorities take into consideration the price of the drug that the new product is intended to replace as well as its cost in other countries.
 Supply-side measures such as price cuts in the years after launch are also common.
 Finally, at the end of a product’s lifecycle, a tiered pricing system is implemented when a drug goes off patent that gradually lowers the price of the branded product until it is equal to that of a generic.

 In recent years, mounting pressure on the sustainability of the NHI has sparked proposed reforms to the reimbursement structure, including the possible creation of a separate elderly care system, and integration of economic valuations into delivery, approval and pricing of medical devices, procedures and pharmaceuticals.
 As reforms are implemented, a flexible access strategy will serve prospective new medicine entrants into the Korean market well.

 Pharmaceutical companies launching new products in Korea should not only be prepared for market access success, but also for local communications compliance.
 Having a strategy to communicate value not just with the MOHW and the NHI but also the Korean public is critically important.
-GLOBALHealthPR can help you demonstrate and effectively communicate the value of your new product to the Korean market in innovative but compliant ways.
+GLOBALHealthPR can help you effectively articulate the value of your new product to the Korean market in innovative but compliant ways.

 Give Blood and Keep the World Beating: Connexia adds its signature to a global campaign for World Blood Donor Day 2021, promoted by the World Health Organization

 Featured on-air and online, a focus of this year’s global campaign will be to encourage youth to donate blood and inspire others to do the same.
 NEW YORK and MILAN, June 10, 2021 – GLOBALHealthPR, the largest independent health and science communications agency...